|Fall II 2018||click here for price||click here for dates|

 Elective courses are taught in English, unless otherwise noted and have no pre-requisites, unless otherwise noted.
 All elective classes are Upper Division.

-All elective classes are worth 3 semester credits (45 contact hours).
+All elective classes are worth 6 ECTS (3 U.S. semester credits).
 The classes listed below are offered during both Fall and Spring semesters, unless noted otherwise.
 Course offerings are subject to change.
 LIMITED SEATS PER SUBJECT.
 If you are not going to take Spanish, you may enroll in either 4 or 5 elective courses (your choice).
-If you are going to take a Spanish language class, you will need to take enough electives to total 12 or 15 credits (including your Spanish language class).
+If you are going to take a Spanish language class, you will need to take enough electives to total a minimum of 12 credits or a maximum of 15 credits (including your Spanish language class).
 Ex: If you are taking Spanish for 3 credits, you may enroll in 3 or 4 elective classes.
 If you are taking Spanish for 6 credits, you may enroll in 2 or 3 elective classes.